ibexa/documentation-developer/docs/api/graphql_queries.md

 ### Get Matrix Field Type

-To get a Matrix Field Type use `product` field.
+To get a Matrix Field Type, use `product` field.

-Below example shows Product Content Type that has two fields:
+The example below shows Product Content Type that has two fields:

 - `name`: `ezstring`
 - `features`: `ezmatrix` with two columns: `name` and `price`